PEXANE2/azure-docs.tr-tr/articles/automation/troubleshoot/hybrid-runbook-worker.md

 #### <a name="resolution"></a>Çözüm

-PowerShell 'de aşağıdaki komutu girerek aracının çalıştığını doğrulayın: `Get-Service healthservice`.
-Hizmet durdurulmuşsa, hizmeti başlatmak için PowerShell 'de aşağıdaki komutu girin: `Start-Service healthservice`.
+PowerShell 'de aşağıdaki komutu girerek aracının çalıştığını doğrulayın: `Get-Service healthservice` .
+Hizmet durdurulmuşsa, hizmeti başlatmak için PowerShell 'de aşağıdaki komutu girin: `Start-Service healthservice` .

 ### <a name="scenario-event-4502-in-the-operations-manager-log"></a><a name="event-4502"></a>Senaryo: Operations Manager günlüğünde olay 4502

 #### <a name="issue"></a>Sorun

-**Uygulama ve hizmetler Logs\Operations Manager** olay günlüğünde, olay 4502 ve aşağıdaki açıklamayla içeren `Microsoft.EnterpriseManagement.HealthService.AzureAutomation.HybridAgent` bir olay iletisi görürsünüz:<br>`The certificate presented by the service \<wsid\>.oms.opinsights.azure.com was not issued by a certificate authority used for Microsoft services.
+**Uygulama ve hizmetler Logs\Operations Manager** olay günlüğünde, olay 4502 ve aşağıdaki açıklamayla içeren bir olay iletisi görürsünüz `Microsoft.EnterpriseManagement.HealthService.AzureAutomation.HybridAgent` :<br>`The certificate presented by the service \<wsid\>.oms.opinsights.azure.com was not issued by a certificate authority used for Microsoft services.
 Please contact your network administrator to see if they are running a proxy that intercepts TLS/SSL communication.`

 #### <a name="cause"></a>Nedeni